U.S. Citizenship and Immigration Services

 I am a Legal permanent resident and had a baby while outside the United States.
 How do I bring my child to the U.S.?

-You must make an appointment to visit our office in Frankfurt.
+You must request an appointment at a Mission Germany Consular Section.
 You and your baby must appear in person to obtain the transportation letter.

 What if I remained outside of the U.S. for more than a year?

-If you have been continuously outside of the U.S. for a period of one year and are not in possession of a Reentry Permit – Form I-131, which permits you to stay outside the U.S. for up to 2 years, USCIS cannot issue a baby transportation letter.
+If you have been continuously outside of the U.S. for a period of one year and are not in possession of a Reentry Permit – Form I-131, which permits you to stay outside the U.S. for up to 2 years, the Consular Section cannot issue a baby transportation letter .